 • 2 medium glasses of water;

-Hope you enjoyed the article!
+I hope you enjoyed the article!
 Do you like yakisoba?
-Or never ate?
-Leave in the comments what you think of this dish and share with friends.
+Or have you never eaten it?
+Leave your thoughts on this dish in the comments and share it with your friends.